Skip to Main Content

 • A copy of the green card (if applicable)

-All other items required by the department should be uploaded when completing the application or sent directly to the department.
-If you are admitted, you must have a final/official bachelor's degree transcript and transcript from any courses taken after the bachelor's degree is sent to the Graduate School to register for classes.
+All other items required by the department should be uploaded when completing the application.
+If you are admitted, you must have a final/official bachelor's degree transcript and transcript from any courses taken after the bachelor's degree sent to Graduate Admission to register for classes.

 What is the minimum grade point average (GPA) that is required for admission to Graduate School?

 The Graduate School minimum undergraduate grade point average is 2.75 out of 4.0.
-Some graduate programs may have higher GPA requirements for admission consideration.
+Some graduate programs may require a higher GPA for admission consideration.

 Do I need to take the GRE/GMAT/MAT?

-Individual departments or programs may require the GRE, GMAT, or MAT.
+Some programs require the GRE or GMAT.
 Most programs do not have minimum score requirements.
 Instead, test scores are viewed as one factor in the context of a student's overall application file.
-Because these tests are required by departments rather than by the Graduate School, contact your program of interest for more information about GRE, GMAT, or MAT test scores.
+Because these tests are required by departments rather than by the Graduate School, review your program of interest for more information about GRE or GMAT test scores.
 If you take the GRE test and want to send us your official test scores, our ETS Institution Code is 1463.

 What are Supplementary Materials?